3pos/vue3-touch-keyboard/README.md

 ```

-The **`data-layout`** attribute can be set to any of the available layouts: 'normal', 'ar', 'fr', 'de', 'en'.
+The **`data-layout`** attribute can be set to any of the available layouts: 'normal', 'numeric', 'compact'.
 If the specified layout does not exist, it will default to 'normal'.

 # **Vue3 Touch Keyboard - OnScreenKeyboard Component**

-The **`OnScreenKeyboard`** component from the **`vue3-touch-keyboard`** package is a wrapper around the **`Keyboard`** component.
+The **`OnScreenKeyboard`** component is a wrapper around the **`Keyboard`** component.
 It uses  **`useTouchKeyboard`** composable to manage the state of the keyboard and provides an interface to show and hide the keyboard.
-It is recommended to use this component as global as possible, as it handles all the inputs that enables the touch keyboard
+It is recommended to use this component as global as possible (for example in the App.vue if you want to make it available for all components), as it handles all the inputs that enables the touch keyboard via setting the data-use-touch-keyboard attribute in the target input

 ## **Usage**